lmullen/jsr/_source/issues/vol16/remilard.markdown

 religion, while mixing in the language of "the good society."
 After much deliberation, I was certain that civil religion still has a place in scholarly and popular outlets.
-Put another way, I concluded that civil religion was more like Led Zeppelin than Winger.
+Put another way, I concluded that civil religion is more like Led Zeppelin than Winger.
 While "Stairway to Heaven" might have been overplayed on the radio, when I listen to the newest box set, I hear something that still resonates.
-I was willing to gamble that civil religion was not a one hit wonder.
+I had been willing to gamble that civil religion was not a one hit wonder.

 To my good fortune, civil religion has seen something of a revival since